yifei-liu-yl/yifei-liu-yl.github.io/index.md

 </p>

 <p>
-Prior to my Ph.D., I earned a Bachelor of Science degree with a double major in Environmental Science and Environmental Economics & Policy from UC Berkeley.
+Prior to my Ph.D., I earned a Bachelor of Science degree from UC Berkeley.
 </p>